ClawArena: Benchmarking AI Agents in Evolving Information Environments: Scoring Details

 \section{Scoring Details}

-\textbf{Multi-choice (set-selection).} Each question presents 7--9 candidate statements, and the agent must select the correct subset.
-We use per-option scoring ($1 - (\mathrm{fp} + \mathrm{fn})/n$ for $n$ options) in the cross-framework experiment, giving partial credit for partially correct selections.
-The cross-model experiment uses exact-match, awarding credit only when the selected set matches the gold set exactly.
-Exact-match is the stricter metric because partial credit creates a degenerate strategy where selecting all options guarantees a non-zero score.
+\textbf{Multi-choice (set-selection).} Each question presents 7--9 candidate statements; the agent must select the correct subset by enclosing its answer in a $\backslash$\texttt{bbox\{\}} token.
+Credit is awarded only when the selected set matches the gold set exactly (exact-match).
+Partial diagnostics (IoU, precision, recall, and F1) are recorded per round for analysis but do not contribute to any reported score, ensuring that selecting all options to guarantee a non-zero partial credit is never rewarded.

-\textbf{Belief revision.} When a staged update invalidates a previously correct answer, the agent is evaluated on whether it explicitly revises.
-The scoring is graded: 1 point for an explicit revision that cites the new evidence and changes the conclusion, 0.5 for acknowledging the new evidence without clearly updating the answer, and 0 for continuing to rely on the superseded claim.
-This three-level scheme distinguishes genuine revision from superficial hedging.

-\textbf{Personalization.} Scoring applies only to silent-exam rounds where no preference reminders are given.
-Automated scripts check five preference dimensions (output format, artifact naming, document structure, analytical style, communication tone) against the preferences established in earlier calibration and feedback rounds.
-The agent is rewarded for applying preferences from memory, not for echoing a current instruction.

-\textbf{Executable checks.} Executable-check questions are binary pass/fail: a sandboxed shell command tests whether a specific claim about the workspace (e.g., that a file contains a particular entry or that two documents report consistent timestamps) holds in the actual files.
+\textbf{Executable checks.} Executable-check questions are binary pass/fail: a sandboxed shell command tests whether a specific workspace-level claim (e.g., that a file contains a particular entry, or that two documents report consistent timestamps) holds in the actual files.
 Executable-check scores are independent of multi-choice scores and test workspace grounding rather than reasoning.

+\textbf{Composite Reliability Score (CRS).} Let a configuration produce a sequence of $N$ round scores $s_1, \dots, s_N \in \{0, 1\}$.
+Define $S = \sum_i s_i$ (correct rounds), $k$ = number of maximal consecutive success runs, $S_f = N - S$ (failed rounds), and $k_f$ = number of maximal consecutive failure runs.
+The four aggregate metrics are: